-Liverpool are the favorites as they chase an unprecedented quartet, but Chelsea will be on the field for revenge.
+Liverpool are the favorites as they chase an unprecedented back four, but Chelsea will be on the field for revenge.
 Jürgen Klopp’s side beat the Blues on penalties to win the Carabao Cup earlier this season.

 For Chelsea, this is their only chance to win the title this season.
 With Liverpool playing key Premier League games on either side of the final, Thomas Tuchel will sense an opportunity to capitalize on.

 As usual, the final will take place at Wembley Stadium.
 Here’s how to watch it all live, even if you’re outside the UK.

 Who plays in the FA Cup final?

 After defeating Crystal Palace and Man City in the semi-finals, respectively, Chelsea and Liverpool will compete for tickets to the FA Cup final.
 In the UK you have a choice of broadcasters:

 - Chelsea vs Liverpool – KO 4:45pm – BBC One / BBC iPlayer / ITV / ITV Hub

 To see who both teams beat to get this far, there’s a complete guide to all results on the FA’s website.